Vembanad Rail Bridge

 Vembanad Rail Bridge is a railway bridge over the Vembanad Lake in Kerala, India.
-With a total length of 4.62 km, it is the second longest railway bridge in India.
+With a total length of 4.62 km, it is the ninth longest railway bridge in India.
 It is part of the 8.86 km rail corridor between Edappally and Vallarpadam Terminal.
 After a period of disuse, freight service was relaunched in January 2020.

 Construction

 The construction of the bridge started in June 2007 and was completed on 31 March 2010.
-The rail bridge was built by Rail Vikas Nigam Ltd.,Chennai PIU, A Government of India Enterprise (RVNL).
+The rail bridge was built by Rail Vikas Nigam Ltd., Chennai PIU, A Government of India Enterprise (RVNL).
 The project was contracted to Afcons Infrastructure.

 Route

 The link from Edapally to Vallarpadam start from Edapally running 3 km parallel to an existing track until it reaches Vaduthala.
 The rail line then passes through the Vembanad Bridge through 3 small islands, including the Idyakkara and Mulavukad islands in Vembanad Lake to reach Vallarpadam.
 80% of the bridge is constructed over water.